 Offered in collaboration with the Consulate General of the Argentine Republic.

-Get an inside view of tango!
-Explore the many faces of this rich and complex cultural phenomenon of Argentina, both in its place of origin as well as in the international arena.
+Get an insider's view of tango!
+Explore the many facets of this rich and complex cultural phenomenon of Argentina, both in its place of origin as well as in the international arena.